 - Enhanced verification: Additional identity and business relationship confirmation

-International transfers face greater complexity due to the involvement of multiple banking institutions and cross-border regulatory requirements.
+International transfers are more complex due to the involvement of multiple banks and cross-border regulatory requirements.
 Moreover, currency conversion adds both cost and timing uncertainty to the transaction process.

 B2B Wire Transfer Costs in 2025